-- Article level metrics and publishing analytics tracking tools
+- Article-level metric and publishing analytics tracking tools like Altmetric

-- Major open access indexes like the Directory of Open Access Journals (DOAJ)
+- Major OA indexes like the Directory of Open Access Journals (DOAJ)

 - Free information on copyright and open licenses from organizations like Creative Commons

 The idea of developing a publishing toolkit that Adema and Stone suggest in their article is a great analogy.
 Academics should learn about the tools available and then gauge the time and knowledge needed to implement each.
-The beauty of academic-led publishing using software and services is that scholar-led journals and institutional publishers can select the right publishing model and mix of tools to meet their needs and save time.
+The beauty of academic-led publishing using software and services is that institutional publishers and scholar-led journals can select the right publishing model and mix of tools based on their needs.

 A great example about spreading the word about academic-led publishing and different models available is Sarah Lippincott’s article “Library as Publisher: New Models of Scholarly Communication for a New Era,” which provides a comprehensive overview of how libraries can launch and support academic-led journals.

 Even groups not yet ready to launch an academic-led journal or publishing program should start to fill their toolboxes with information!